Zacks Investment Research Downgrades Community Trust Bancorp (NASDAQ:CTBI) to Hold

 According to Zacks, “Community Trust Financial Services Corporation was incorporated under the laws for the purpose of becoming a bank holding company for Community Trust Bank.
 The Company is intended to facilitate the Bank’s ability to serve its customers’ requirements for financial services.
 The primary activity of the Company currently is, and is expected to remain for the foreseeable future, the ownership and operation of the Bank. “

 In other Community Trust Bancorp news, EVP James B. Draughn sold 5,000 shares of Community Trust Bancorp stock in a transaction dated Monday, November 22nd.
 The stock was sold at an average price of $44.86, for a total value of $224,300.00.
 The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Insiders sold a total of 5,780 shares of company stock valued at $259,268 in the last 90 days.
-4.80% of the stock is owned by company insiders.
+Also, Director Charles J. Baird sold 4,000 shares of Community Trust Bancorp stock in a transaction dated Thursday, December 9th.
+The shares were sold at an average price of $43.02, for a total value of $172,080.00.
+The disclosure for this sale can be found here.
+In the last quarter, insiders have sold 9,780 shares of company stock valued at $431,348.
+4.80% of the stock is currently owned by company insiders.

 Community Trust Bancorp, Inc is a bank holding company, which engages in the provision of community banking services through its subsidiary Community Trust Bank, Inc It offers commercial & personal banking and trust and wealth management activities, which include accepting time and demand deposits, making secured and unsecured loans to corporations, individuals and others, providing cash management services to corporate and individual customers, issuing letters of credit, renting safe deposit boxes, and providing funds transfer services.